chrisbroski/planets/life.md

 An electrical current can be created from a temperature gradient (as in a Peltier heat pump.)
 A gradient could be made in ambient heat with shade or evaporative cooling.

-We create termoelectric devices using semiconductors.
+We create thermoelectric devices using semiconductors.
 Maybe this is common in Silicoid life.

 ##### Electrosynthesis